TengMCing/PhD/Thesis/04-chap4.html.md

 # Tools for Automated Residual Plot Assessment: autovi and autovi.web

+Regression software is widely available today, but tools for effective diagnostics are still lagging.
+Although it is advised to diagnose a linear model by plotting residuals, it required human effort which can be prohibit the efforts.
+Here we describe a new R package that includes a computer vision model for automated assessment of residual plots, and an accompanying shiny app for ease of use.

 ## Introduction {#sec-autovi-introduction}

-Regression analysis is a fundamental statistical technique widely used in various fields.
-In modern practice, this analysis is often performed using specialized statistical software, with R being a popular choice among researchers and data analysts.
-The Comprehensive R Archive Network (CRAN) [@hornik2012comprehensive] hosts a vast array of packages, many of which provide graphical tools for diagnosing residuals in linear regression models.
-These packages can be broadly categorized into three groups.
+Regression analysis is a fundamental statistical technique widely used for modeling data from many fields.
+In modern practice, software for regression analysis tools is widely.
+The Comprehensive R Archive Network (CRAN) [@hornik2012comprehensive] hosts a vast array of packages, many of which diagnosing models using residual plots.
+These packages can be broadly categorized into three groups: general purpose, enhanced diagnostics, diagnostics with statistical testing.

 General-purpose regression analysis tools are the largest and most commonly used group.
 These packages aren't specifically designed for graphical diagnostics of residuals in linear regression but offer this functionality as part of a broader set of statistical tools.
 A prime example is R's built-in `stats` package [@stats], which provides a comprehensive collection of statistical modelling tools that includes common diagnostic plots like residuals vs fitted values, quantile-quantile (Q-Q) plots, and residuals vs leverage plots.
 Other packages such as `jtools` [@jtools], `olsrr` [@olsrr], `rockchalk` [@rockchalk], and `ggResidpanel` [@ggresidpanel] provide similar graphical tools with alternative aesthetic styles or interactive features.
 Although these packages may differ in presentation, they all fundamentally deliver diagnostic plots based on well-established principles in regression analysis, as outlined in classic works like @cook1982residuals.
 However, consistently drawing accurate conclusions from these tools can be challenging due to individual differences in interpreting statistical graphics.
 As noted in @li2024plot, relying solely on subjective assessments of data plots can lead to problems, such as over-interpreting random patterns as model violations.